 Android apps that have to run in the background like sleep-trackers have had a rough time.
-They suffer inconsistent and unreliable background app limitations across different Android versions, which can interfere with how the apps work at a very fundamental level.
-Thankfully, Google is rolling out a brand new Sleep API built right into Google Play Services.
-It sounds like it should fix that issue — at least, for sleep-tracking apps, anyway.
+Among other things, they suffer inconsistent and unreliable background app limitations across different Android versions, which can interfere with how the apps work at a very fundamental level.
+This doesn't fix that issue, but today Google is rolling out a specific API just for those apps, letting them pull sleep duration data right from the system itself.

 OnePlus is notorious for aggressively killing background apps, much to user dismay, but Samsung traditionally hasn’t been any further behind.
 The Korean giant has now, in fact, beaten OnePlus to take the pole position in Don’t kill my app’s hall of shame — making it worse than even the likes of Huawei and Xiaomi.
 What led to this promotion is Samsung’s recent Android 11 update, which is harsher on background apps than ever.